TL;DR: A realistic Georgia-Armenia driving route with 10-day, 3-week, and 4-6 week options, including where to slow down and how the borders work.

 • The 10-14 Day Express: Capital cities, one mountain region, and one cross-border leg

 All three options work best with a rental car.
-Having your own vehicle transforms the Caucasus from a sequence of bus station waits into a seamless journey where every mountain pass and monastery is a natural stop rather than a logistical challenge.
+Having your own vehicle transforms the Caucasus from a sequence of bus station waits into a smooth journey where every mountain pass and monastery is a natural stop rather than a logistical challenge.

 The Grand Tour: 4-6 Weeks Through Georgia and Armenia